 3. Harry Potter and Friends

-While it may be a modern day hit, Harry Potter has easily become a classic that will be loved for the generations to come.
+While it may be a modern-day hit, Harry Potter has easily become a classic that will be loved for generations to come.
 Most kids dream of getting their letter to Hogwarts, so why not have the Hogwarts robes to get them started!
 They make great book week costume ideas for boys and girls as well.